 - Are comfortable with computer and Internet technology

-Students who are weak in a specific subject might find this type of program difficult to follow.
+Students who are challenged in a specific subject might find this type of program difficult to follow.
 They would probably benefit from a traditional classroom setting, allowing for easy access to the instructor and assistance with any problems that arise.

 ADD/DROP – The term add/drop refers to the process of adding an additional class to a current course schedule and drop refers to dropping a course.